clamb89/goblinknob/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

+# Header One

+A new paragraph here.
+It continues here.

 ## About the Collection

+List:

+- One
+- Two
+- Three

+Ordered list:

+1. One
+2. Two
+3. Three

+A link looks like [hyper link text] (https://clamb89.github.io/goblinknob/). *This is italics*. **This is BOLD**

 This site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: